italrr/astro/README.md

 astro ~> *
 ----------

+* THIS PROJECT IS NO LONGER BEING DEVELOPED.
+SEE https://github.com/italrr/cavernrush*

 astro is a highly concurrent 3D game engine made in C++11.
 It's targeted to support Vulkan and OpenGL 4.5 out of the box.

 ### Objectives & philosophies applied since day one: